spapaseit/collaborative-doc-editor/README.md

 ### Option 1: "Manually"

+In order to test the collaborative element from your machine, you will need:

+-  Node >= v20.x
-In order to test the collaborative element from your machine, you will need 3 terminals: one for the servers and the others to launch two instances of the front-end.
+-  3 terminals: one for the servers and the others to launch two instances of the front-end.

 #### Starting the servers